Enable push notifications in an Android app (Firebase)

 Step 1: Set up Firebase Cloud Messaging

-Set up Firebase in your project following the Add Firebase to your Android project guide.
-All steps are required, including downloading the google-services.json config file and placing it in your app's app/ directory.
+Set up Firebase in your project following the Firebase guide.
+All steps are required, with the following considerations:

 Step 2: Share FCM credentials with your Connect administrator

-Generate a service account key in the Firebase console and share it with your Connect administrator.
-They'll upload it to your Mobile app integration in Connect.
+Share the service account key with your Connect administrator — they'll upload it to your Mobile app integration in Connect.
 Your app key will stay the same.

 Step 3: Update your Gradle configuration